 Artist Statement

-Nudity in my work embodies vulnerability, further challenging the constraints that society imposes on women.
 Through a diverse range of mediums, I reveal the intricate relationship between cultural traditions and personal identity.
 I draw inspiration from African fabrics, traditional architecture, cathedrals, and stained glass.
 With a background in Fashion Design, I enjoy working with textiles and incorporating textile patterns into my work through collage and drawing.
-In my reconstruction series, I create portraits, deconstruct—cut them into pieces—and then reconstruct them on cultural fabrics to signify my quest for my place within a patriarchal society.
-I welcome viewers into a broader conversation on the liberation and autonomous expression of female identity, prompting them to question the boundaries imposed upon them by their cultural spheres.
+In my reconstruction series, I create portraits, deconstruct them by cutting them into pieces and then reconstruct them on cultural fabrics to signify my quest for my place within a patriarchal society.
+Nudity in my work embodies vulnerability, further challenging the constraints that culture imposes on women.

 Bio